Some Like It (Really) Hot Chili

 Category: Main Dish

-This is our go to chili when the frozen tundra of winter hits Southern California (or when the calendar says it is winter, otherwise how would we know?
+This chili is our go-to meal when the frozen tundra of winter hits Southern California (or when the calendar says it is winter, otherwise how would we know?
 Seriously, it is supposed to be 80 later this week).

 As I may have mentioned previously, we like it HOT!
 I used all the adobo sauce and about 6 chipotles for my recipe.
 I think if I had used the entire can, our heads would explode.
 So, in an abundance of caution, unless you like it really, really hot, only use 2 chipotles and a couple of tablespoons of the adobe sauce.

-Once last thing… we love, love, love the Lindberg-Snider Porterhouse & Roast Seasoning.
+One last thing, we love, love, love the Lindberg-Snider Porterhouse & Roast Seasoning.
 I use it to season all of our meats.
 It is similar to Lawry’s seasonings if you can’t find it.
 Enjoy!

 2 T. extra-virgin olive oil